 Generally accepted accounting principles require that certain assets and liabilities be reported at fair value and establish a hierarchy that prioritizes inputs used to measure fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Investments for which fair value is measured at net asset value per share (or its equivalent) (NAVPE) using the practical expedient are not required to be categorized in the fair value hierarchy.
 The three levels of the fair value hierarchy are as follows: